SoraEagle/phase-5-project/README.md

    - Showing User Profile Info

-- Allow deleting binders and decks

-- Deleting an binder or deck also deletes its child objects
+`user`:

 - Add an user profile page

 - Add an user dropdown

+`binder-deck-experimentation`:

+- Add place to add an optional picture to the binder or deck

 I may update this code to include other features, if I have the time for it in the future.